 If the person injured in the crash is a minor, then the statute of limitations is extended (or “tolled”) until two years after the minor turns 18 or is married.
 The personal injury statute of limitations can also be tolled in other specific circumstances, so it is best to speak with a vehicle accident attorney who knows Georgia’s personal injury laws well.

-That will depend on your own driving behavior and other circumstances that may have contributed to the accident.
 Generally speaking, left-turning drivers are considered responsible for collisions that result from a left-hand turn.
 That’s because the left-turning driver is legally required to yield to oncoming traffic until it is considered safe and reasonable to turn.
 These types of accidents typically happen when left-turning drivers fail to yield or misjudge the speed of an oncoming car, particularly in intersections.

 If a failure-to-yield for a left turn is disputed by the driver, there are many strategies that your lawyer can employ to support your claim.
 One of the best resources is the hiring of an accident reconstructionist who will examine the vehicles, visit the accident scene, evaluate the police report and compile other relevant information to provide an assessment of how the accident really happened.